Indigenous Art Exhibit 'Each / Other' Aims To Tell Stories People Can Connect With

 DENVER (CBS4) – The new exhibition “Each / Other” opening at the Denver Art Museum on Sunday brings together contemporary indigenous artists Marie Watt and Cannupa Hanska Luger celebrating collaborative artmaking that involves the public in the process.
 It is the first show they have partnered on with their own individual works, and it also features a piece they created together.

 “Each / Other is really about this relationship between part and whole and how we’re all connected,” Watt told CBS4 on Wednesday.
-“There these culturally coded objects, they’re storied objects and I think that people can bring their own stories to them.”READ MORE: Police: Suspect With A Knife Hospitalized After Shooting Involving Denver Police
+“There these culturally coded objects, they’re storied objects and I think that people can bring their own stories to them.”READ MORE: University Of Colorado Professors Call For Indoor Air Quality Standards To Prevent Future Pandemics

 Both artists say social practice is an essential part of their craft.
 Watt has turned to sowing circles in the past where stories and ideas can be exchanged while people sow together, during the pandemic the museum helped to host a virtual circle for this exhibition.
 Luger uses social media to engage with his audience asking them to create videos on a given topic and not only get them interested but also involved in his work.